usnistgov/FederalProfile-8259A/_8259-Control/event.md

 **Information System Monitoring**

-## The organization establishes policies and procedures to monitor the IOT device and associated systems.
+## Policies and procedures establish how to monitor the IOT device and associated systems.

 **Manufacturer:**